salrashid123/squid_ssl_bump_gcp/README.md

 Basic [squid proxy](http://www.squid-cache.org/) cluster which supports SSL inspection (`ssl_bump`).

-The usecase for this is to inspect oubound ssl traffic originating from instances that specify the squid cluster as the `http_proxy` for outbound traffic.
+The usecase for this is to inspect outbound ssl traffic originating from instances that specify the squid cluster as the `http_proxy` for outbound traffic.

-That is, with this configuation, an administrator can inspect the actual data within an SSL stream (i.,e allow `https://www.google.com/foo`  but not `https://www.google.com/bar` and see headers, payload, etc).
+That is, with this configuration, an administrator can inspect the actual data within an SSL stream (i.,e allow `https://www.google.com/foo`  but not `https://www.google.com/bar` and see headers, payload, etc).

-Ths is achieved by using squid's `ssl_bump` feature and delegating allow/deny decisions to a separate process that honors the [ICAP](https://wiki.squid-cache.org/Features/ICAP) protocol.
+This is achieved by using squid's `ssl_bump` feature and delegating allow/deny decisions to a separate process that honors the [ICAP](https://wiki.squid-cache.org/Features/ICAP) protocol.

 Use this setup to crate a cluster of squid proxies which: